jksprattler/jennas-runbooks/DevOps/CI-CD/ghactions-silence-refreshing-diff.md

 ````

 ## Conclusion
-With the Terraform jobs discussed above in place, the CI pipeline for the PR comments will no longer display the "Refreshing state..." messages and  color highlights will be generated for all changes (ie lines with -+~ symbols).
-This provides for an overall cleaner PR comment for the reviewer:
+With the Terraform jobs described above in place, the CI pipeline for the PR comments will no longer display the "Refreshing state..." messages and  color highlights will be generated for all changes (ie lines with -+~ symbols) to plan output.
+This provides for an overall cleaner PR comment for the reviewer as seen in this example:

 ![ghactions-tfplan-norefreshstate](/images/ghactions-tfplan-norefreshstate.png)